Long Beach – Thousand Trails

 Nearest shopping 21 miles away in Warrenton Oregon, Fred Meyer, Costco, and Walmart 2018.

 Mobile Voice and Data

-Verizon is in extended service, MIFI slow, Good Internet in Office / Lounge
+Verizon calls low quality, MIFI slow, Good Internet in Office / Lounge

 RV Legal Information for Washington